 The same exercise can be done by throwing the ball over the head of the person in the front, 8 times.

-The duel: two athletes facing each other.
+Exercise 3: The duel: two athletes facing each other.
 Work in “mirror mode” with side shuffles or side steps.
 One gives the direction, and the other follows.
 30 sec.
 2 to 3 times, then change the leader of the exercise.

-Work on your speed of vision in the same spot.
+Exercise 4: Work on your speed of vision in the same spot.
 Two players face each other: one uses their hand to guide the other: up, down, right, or left.
 The other has to quickly hit the partner’s hand.
 30 sec to 1 min.
 Swap sides and do each exercise 3 times.

+Exercise 5: On the court, multi shuttle: The coach can speed up the pace when he feeds the shuttle.
+5 series of 8 to 12 shuttles.
 To make it more efficient and work more on the speed of reaction, the coach can use a mask on the net (the player sees the shuttles coming at the last minute)

-Work on your footwork focusing on a fast start, aiming at 4 or 6 corners, then go back slowly to the center of the court.
+Exercise 6: Work on your footwork focusing on a fast start, aiming at 4 or 6 corners, then go back slowly to the center of the court.

 Your first partner/coach, facing you, gives you a signal with their hand or using color codes related to each corner.